Difference between EJB and Spring

 EJB is an acronym for Enterprise Java Beans.
 EJB is a Java API for server-side architecture for transactional, component-based distributed programming.
-EJB not only specifies the bean format but also defines a set of services that must be provided by the container on which the bean runs.
-Thus a developer need not to concern with the service details such as security, transaction support or any remote object access.
-To run an EJB application you need an application server i.e. EJB container such as JBoss, WebLogic, WebSphere, etc. Java Spring is a lightweight open-source framework which provides support to a various framework such as Hibernate, EJB, JSF, Tapestry, etc. Spring framework has a layered structure and it allows you to choose the required component at the start of the development.
-Spring framework offers many features such as Inversion of Control (IOC), Aspect-Oriented (AOP), Transaction Management, JDBC Exception Handling, etc that allows the developer to concentrate on the business requirement rather than the architectural details of the application.
+EJB specifies the bean format and defines a set of services that must be provided by the container on which the bean runs.
+Thus, a developer needs not be concerned with the service details such as security, transaction support, or any remote object access.
+To run an EJB application, you need an application server, i.e. EJB container such as JBoss, WebLogic, WebSphere, etc. Java Spring is a lightweight open-source framework that supports various frameworks such as Hibernate, EJB, JSF, Tapestry, etc. Spring framework has a layered structure, and it allows you to choose the required component at the start of the development.
+Spring framework offers many features such as Inversion of Control (IOC), Aspect-Oriented (AOP), Transaction Management, JDBC Exception Handling, etc. That allows the developer to concentrate on the business requirement rather than the architectural details of the application.

 Head to Head Comparison between EJB and Spring

 Below are the top 10 differences between EJB vs Spring.

 Key Differences between EJB and Spring.

 Let us discuss some of the major differences between EJB vs Spring.

 - EJB vs Spring’s main difference is that EJB is a specification of Java EE, whereas Spring is a framework or an implementation.

 - EJB is an architecture for transactional, component-based programming.
 It makes server-side development much easier for the Java developer.
 Spring framework is a Java platform that provides support for developing the Java application.
 The framework handles the infrastructure configuration and lets the developer focus on business requirements.